sadnicka/movelab.github.io/_news/announcement_1.md

 related_posts: false
 ---

-:notes: new paper in Nature Scientific Reports showing how musicians with dystonia are less able to individuate finger movements
+Musicians with dystonia are less able to individuate finger movements.
+In a new paper in [Nature Scientific Reports](https://www.nature.com/articles/s41598-024-65888-3) we discuss when task-specificity appears to matter and whether this finding could be used as a biomarker.